InformaticsMatters/squonk-ansible/README.md

 An Ansible role to deploy the Informatics Matters [Squonk] application to [Kubernetes].

-Ideally you'll start from a Python 3 virtual environment and then install the required modules, roles and collections: -
+Ideally you'll start from a Python 3 virtual environment (and tested using Python 3.7.6) and then install the required modules, roles and collections: -

->   Ansible prior to 2.9.1 will probably have issues with Python 3.8.
+    $ python -m venv venv
-    So, base your environment on Python 3.7 and use Ansible 2.8.7 (which is better because AWX runs Ansible 2.8, not 2.9).
+    $ source ./venv/bin/activate

-    $ conda activate squonk-ansible
+    $ pip install --upgrade pip

     $ pip install -r requirements.txt

 >   [Ansible Galaxy] roles this project depends upon